What is motor legal protection for car insurance?

 When you’re choosing car insurance, you’re likely to see a box you can tick to include legal expenses cover as part of your deal.
 If you don’t want to pay extra for motor legal protection, make sure the box isn’t ticked before you buy.

-What are the pros and cons of legal expenses cover?
+What are the pros and cons of motor legal protection?

-Like all car insurance extras, the advantages of legal expenses cover should be weighed against the drawbacks and the cost before you decide whether or not to buy.
+Like all car insurance extras, the advantages of motor legal protection should be weighed against the drawbacks and the cost before you decide whether or not to buy.
 Some advantages include:

-- Legal expenses cover allows you to recoup your costs.
+Motor legal protection allows you to recoup your costs.
 If you’re involved in an accident, there will always be some costs, whichever car insurance policy you have.
-Motor legal protection allows you to get this money back through the courts without having to spend even more on hiring a solicitor
+It allows you to get this money back through the courts without having to spend even more on hiring a solicitor

 However, there are some disadvantages to legal expenses cover that you should also keep in mind:

-What are the alternatives to legal expenses cover?
+What are the alternatives to motor legal protection?

 If you decide not to opt for legal expenses cover, there are alternative arrangements that can protect you from high legal fees.
 Some of these include: